uit-no/hpc-doc/guides/user/jobs.rst

 multinode:
     Contains jobs that span multiple nodes.

-Again, it is not neccessary to ask for any specific queue unless you want to use ``express`` or ``highmem``.
+Again, it is not necessary to ask for any specific queue unless you want to use ``express`` or ``highmem``.

 Use of large memory nodes